 This CRIC guidelines builds upon the CRIC Code and provides additional requirements for conducting research with children and other vulnerable people in Canada.

 Article 2 of the CRIC Code sets out the responsibilities of researchers who conduct research with children, youth and other vulnerable participants across the globe.
 Vulnerable people are defined in the CRIC Code as individuals who may have limited capacity to make voluntary and informed decisions, including those with cognitive impairments or communication disabilities.
-Children are defined in the CRIC Code as individuals for whom permission to participate in research must be obtained from a parent or responsible adult and for research conducted.
+Children are defined in the CRIC Code as individuals for whom permission to participate in research must be obtained from a parent or responsible adult.

 CRIC further defines children in Canada to refer to anyone under the age of 16 except where defined differently by provincial, territorial, or national legislation or other applicable jurisdictional authorities including indigenous government.